With new immigration role, Harris gets a politically perilous assignment

 More than 171,000 migrants were taken into custody along the southern border in March, the highest monthly total since 2006, according to preliminary data reviewed by The Washington Post.

-The new assignment for Harris — a daughter of immigrants — has been the subject of private fascination by her allies, who have traded sometimes pessimistic texts with each other about where it will lead and what it will mean for her political future, according to people with knowledge of the conversations, who requested anonymity to describe the exchanges.
+The new assignment for Harris — a daughter of immigrants — has been the subject of private fascination by her allies, who have traded sometimes pessimistic texts with one another about where it will lead and what it will mean for her political future, according to people with knowledge of the conversations who spoke on the condition of anonymity to describe the exchanges.

-But Harris’s friends say she is looking for opportunities to show presidential leadership and strong support for Biden as she eyes her own future, and her new portfolio allows her to do both.
-“The important thing to Kamala Harris right now is her relationship with the President of the United States.
+But Harris’s friends say that she is looking for opportunities to show presidential leadership and strong support for Biden as she eyes her own future — and that her new portfolio allows her to do both.
+“The important thing to Kamala Harris right now is her relationship with the president of the United States.
 She will tell you that,” said Democratic strategist Bakari Sellers, a close Harris associate.

 She has openly promoted her new role this week.
-On Monday, she posted a photo on Instagram of meeting she held with administration officials who had traveled to the region.
+On Monday, she posted a photo on Instagram of a meeting she held with administration officials who had traveled to the region.
 Two days later, at a roundtable discussion about coronavirus vaccines with religious leaders, Harris excused her tardiness, explaining that she had just come from a meeting with Secretary of State Antony Blinken.
 Harris said her chief aim is to figure out why people are fleeing their countries for the United States.

 “We all know most people like being at home.
-They like being where they grew up,” Harris said. “ … So we have to ask, ‘Why do people leave that?’
-And usually they leave because there is a lack of opportunity, or it is just not safe.
+They like being where they grew up,” Harris said. “. . .
+So we have to ask, ‘Why do people leave that?’
+And usually they leave because there is a lack of opportunity or it is just not safe.
 And so my area of focus on the Northern Triangle is to deal with some of those issues.”

-However, it’s not clear the public will take such a nuanced view of her directive, Democrats say.
+However, it is not clear the public will take such a nuanced view of her directive, Democrats say.
 White House officials this week have tried to stress that Harris will not be working on strategies for processing the thousands of unaccompanied children at the border.

 “The vice president’s role is really focused on the Northern Triangle,” White House press secretary Jen Psaki said Friday, referring to the countries of El Salvador, Guatemala and Honduras.